klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 ## Setting Up the Game Page

 First, you'll set up the game page in Next.js.
-In Next.js, pages are created using the **File-Based Routing** system, similar to how routes are defined in Angular's routing module.
+In Next.js, pages are created using the **File-Based Routing** system.

 ### Exercise 1: Creating the Game Page

 Your task is to create a new file for the game page and implement a basic component that renders a placeholder for the game board.
-In Next.js, the file path determines the route, similar to how you might define routes in Angular's router module.
+In Next.js, the file path determines the route.

 **Instructions:**